notsnapback/openshift-sno-pxe-vagrant-lab/README.md

 **Red Hat Enterprise Linux CoreOS (RHCOS)** is the operating system used for OpenShift control-plane nodes.
 Worker nodes can be either RHCOS or RHEL, but RHCOS is usually preferred because it’s managed by the cluster and kept consistent across all nodes.

 RHCOS is built from RHEL components, but it’s delivered as an image with **controlled immutability**: most of the system isn’t changed by hand on the host.
 Instead, it’s configured through **Ignition** on first boot and then managed by the cluster’s **Machine Config Operator (MCO)** afterward.
-The result is simpler, safer lifecycle management—configuration, updates, and upgrades are coordinated by OpenShift rather than applied manually on each node.
+This makes lifecycle management simpler and safer.
+OpenShift coordinates configuration and updates instead of you patching each node by hand.

 In this lab we **PXE-boot** the RHCOS installer artifacts (`vmlinuz`, `initrd.img`, and `rootfs.img`) so the node can fetch Ignition data and join the cluster with the desired configuration from day one.